Robert F. Wagner, Jr. Park at Risk

 The collaboration of Laurie Olin with Hanna/Olin, Lynden Miller, and Machado and Silvetti Associates resulted in a significant work of postmodern design.
 This park is simultaneously a gateway to Battery Park City and an exclamation point at its end.
 The park also includes sculpture by Louise Bourgeois, Tony Cragg and Jim Dine.
 As architecture critic Paul Goldberger noted in his New York Times review: “What is most important is that every aspect of … [the park’s] design emerges from the realities of the park's surroundings -- the waterfront, the Statue of Liberty, the rest of Battery Park City and lower Manhattan -- and connects to the imperatives of human use.”
 The park is, in essence, in a constant dialogic position between past, present, and future.

-The 3.5-acre park is divided into two halves by a multi-level brick structure featuring a pair of pavilions.
+The 3.5-acre park is divided in half by a multi-level brick structure featuring a pair of pavilions.
 The eastern side faces the city: an open plaza is flanked by two allées of maple trees and punctuated with contemporary sculpture.
 The pavilions, which house a restaurant and public amenities, offer access to the park’s waterfront side.
 Visitors can either ascend to roof decks that overlook the park and offer panoramic views of the Hudson River or enter the park at grade through a framed opening on axis with the Statue of Liberty in New York Harbor.

 West of the pavilions, the park comprises a rectangular lawn, planting beds, and groves of trees.
 Contrasting with the densely planted native perennial and seasonal beds found elsewhere in the park, the billiard-like lawn is framed by a generous wood bench.
 Amphitheater-style seating composed of marble step seats overlooks the river and an esplanade connects Wagner Park to Battery Park City.